 Making the way up the ranks as a guitarist, one could be forgiven early on for feeling as though the modes were another language altogether, one that would evade understanding, like audio-linguistic eels.
 However, like much of Western music theory, they have much more to do with mathematics and formulas (cue the Pythagorean mode!), so with some dedication in a logical mindset they can be mastered with ease.

 What makes modes unique is their ability to relate to one another, and to trigger certain emotions across a whole spectrum of people, perfect for tone painting or improvising to evoke a specific feeling.
-Where scales are ordered sequences of notes that can feel rigid in their ability to express, the modes are permutations of these same scales that each offer forth their own unique flavour.
+Where scales are ordered sequences of notes that can feel rigid in their ability to express, the modes are permutations of these same notes and guitar scales that each offer forth their own unique flavour.

 And this ought to be taken very literally.
 The Ionian Mode, for example, is the major scale, pure and simple.
-The Lydian mode is one of the simplest of the modes, after the Ionian, which, in the next step of metamorphosis, is the chosen major scale modified by a sharpened (or augmented) 4th, lending the harmonic quality an air of intrigue and mystery, even of magic or the supernatural, owing to the tension between the augmented 4th note and the inherent 5th of the chord, as well as with the major 3rd of the major chord in this major mode.
+The Lydian modes are one of the simplest of the modes, after the Ionian, which, in the next step of metamorphosis, is the chosen parent major scale modified by a sharpened (or augmented) 4th, lending the harmonic quality an air of intrigue and mystery, even of magic or the supernatural, owing to the tension between the augmented 4th note and the inherent 5th of the chord, as well as with the major 3rd of the major chord in this major mode.

 What is the Lydian Mode?